Excel is a powerful and versatile tool, but for almost every business, there comes a time when it just won’t cut it anymore.

 While Excel may seem like the most sensible option, it’s important to balance the outright cost against the potential real costs to your company in terms of risk and time.

 If precision and accuracy are key concerns – highly likely if you are using Excel for tasks such as financial performance reporting – then you may require a more sophisticated solution.

 We’ve looked through a variety of reports, and the consensus seems to be that somewhere between 88% and 94% of spreadsheets have errors.
-For instance, this study by Carnegie Mellon University found an error rate of 94% amongst the spreadsheets of its participants.
-Errors included: inaccurate data, errors inherited from spreadsheet reuse, model errors, and errors in use of functions.
+For instance, a study by Carnegie Mellon University found an error rate of 94% amongst the spreadsheets of its participants.

 Spreadsheets Struggle to Scale with Growth

-Version control issues when an ever increasing numbers of contributors are involved, data being changed or deleted by another user without notifying the collaboration group, are an obvious pain-point, exacerbated by the lack of traceability when problems do arise.
+Version control issues when an ever-increasing number of contributors are involved and data is changed or deleted by another user without notifying the collaboration group, are an obvious pain point, exacerbated by the lack of traceability when problems do arise.